nrdxp/nrd.sh/content/blog/atom-anatomy.md

 Additionally, as a core library component, any tool interacting with atoms can tap this URI format to reference them effortlessly.
 It’s a small but mighty piece of the puzzle, making atoms as easy to use as they are powerful.

-Now, let’s dive into the Atom Nix language API and explore how it harnesses this foundation to deliver a disciplined, scalable Nix experience.
+Now, let’s dive into the Atom Nix language API and explore how it harnesses this foundation to help deliver a more disciplined, scalable Nix experience.

 ## Atomic Nix